DeepikaAzad/shopping-portal/README.md

 2. User can register.
 3. For each logged-in user, user will be able to add item to cart, place the order, see the cart list, item list and see the order history .
 4. Only authorized user can create item and see the user list.
+5. Item Creation is not user specific.
+Other user can see the list of items which is created by other user (admin).
+Since role based access is not handled so user can create the items.
-5. Cart will create on adding first itme select and cart will remove if user remove all item from cart.
+6. Cart will create on adding first itme select and cart will remove if user remove all item from cart.
-6. All the APIs are securly oauth protected and data sharing between the Front-End and Back-End is in JSON.
+7. All the APIs are securly oauth protected and data sharing between the Front-End and Back-End is in JSON.
-7. Code is very modular, following the standard pratices with basic documentaion.
+8. Code is very modular, following the standard pratices with basic documentaion.

 Technology: